 Now back home, 2nov20, expanding on this a bit.

-On the first point, every time a person does die in some circumstances where he might easily might, constitutes an “afterlife” in the sense of the extension of that life.
+On the first point, every time a person doesn’t die in some circumstances where he might easily might, the result is an “afterlife” in the sense of the extension of that life.

-When I was in my 40s, I think it was, I left a movie theater in Santa Monica about 10pm to drive home, Approaching the on-ramp to the 405 freeway, following another car through a green-light intersection, I narrowly avoided being t-boned by a car running the red light from the left.
-As it happened, that car clipped the car ahead of me, spinning it around, and I avoided calamity by half a second.
+When I was in my 40s, I think it was, I left a movie theater in Santa Monica about 10pm on a weeknight to drive home.
+Approaching the on-ramp to the 405 freeway, following another car through a green-light intersection, I narrowly avoided being t-boned by a car running the red light from the left.
+Instead that car clipped the car ahead of me, spinning it around, and I avoided calamity by half a second.

 Everything since: another afterlife.